Kistler-Group/sdbus-cpp/README.md

 * `SDBUSCPP_BUILD_LIBSYSTEMD` [boolean]

-  Option for building libsystemd dependency library automatically when sdbus-c++ is built, and making libsystemd an integral part of sdbus-c++ library.
-Default value: `OFF`.
-Might be very helpful in non-systemd environments where libsystemd shared library is unavailable (see [Solving libsystemd dependency](docs/using-sdbus-c++.md#solving-libsystemd-dependency) for more information).
-With this option turned on, you may also provide the following configuration flag:
+  Option for building libsystemd as a sd-bus implementation when sdbus-c++ is built, and making libsystemd an integral part of sdbus-c++ library.
+Default value: `OFF`, which means that the sd-bus implementation library (`libsystemd`, `libelogind`, or `basu`) will be searched via `pkg-config` in the system.

+  This option may be very helpful in environments where sd-bus implementation library is unavailable (see [Solving sd-bus dependency](docs/using-sdbus-c++.md#solving-sd-bus-dependency) for more information).

+  With this option turned off, you may provide the following additional configuration flag:

+    * `SDBUSCPP_SDBUS_LIB` [string]

+      Defines which sd-bus implementation library to search for and use.
+Allowed values: `default`, `systemd`, `elogind`, `basu`.
+Default value: `default`, which means that sdbus-c++ will try to find any of `systemd`, `elogind`, `basu` in the order as listed here.

+  With this option turned on, you may provide the following additional configuration flag:

     * `SDBUSCPP_LIBSYSTEMD_VERSION` [string]